 Considering all of the devastating moments in Bambi — I still leave the room during the death of Bambi's mom — Thumper is memorable for his good cheer as much as for his signature foot stomping.
 And who can forget Thumper teaching Bambi how to ice skate?

 This famous rabbit may be the winner of the "rabbit most likely to make grown adults burst into tears" award.
 In this heartwarming story, a boy’s favorite toy becomes "real" through his love for it and the love the rabbit has for the boy.

 Cadbury Bunny (Cadbury commercials)

 This cuddly white bunny clucks like a chicken and has famously returned every Easter to sell Cadbury Creme Eggs since the '80s.
 Though other animals, such as cats, turtles, and even lions have auditioned to be the Cadbury Bunny, the fluffy white clucking rabbit always wins out.

 Bugs Bunny (Looney Tunes)

-Bugs is certainly one of the most beloved rabbits after the Easter Bunny — a true American icon.
+What’s up, doc?
+Bugs is probably one of the most famous rabbits around — a true American icon.
 Since his introduction in 1940, his mischievous antics have delighted millions.
-And everyone knows his singular catchphrase, "What's up, doc?"